 There is only one Protein ELISA kit, but it can be used with two different protocols.
 For your specific application, you should run the kit according to the protocol for samples containing IgG.

-The kit is stable until the expiration date, which is at least one year stored at +4°C.
+The kit is stable until the expiration date, which is 18 months from the date of manufacture, when stored at +4°C.

 Probably not, the typical working solution for the assay contains 0.15 M NaCl (in PBS-Tween).

 Yes, it is very important to add detergent (0.05% Tween 20) to both the samples and Protein A standards to recover the accurate amount of Protein A. The Protein A range between 0.1 to 100 ng/ml has been tested for recovery with and without detergent.
 When detergent was not added, more than 90% of the Protein A was coated onto the walls of the sample tubes.
 You will still detect Protein A in samples with large amounts (>0.1 µg/ml) because the samples will have an excess of Protein A. If the samples are not "treated" with e.g. Tween 20, you will measure the residual Protein A level after an unknown amount has been coated onto the tubes walls.